 Young allegedly threatened the judges for refusing to file murder charges against the people Young says conspired to kill “The King.”

-Young, 49, has been trying fruitlessly to convince officials in government courts, even going so far as to sent legal documents to the Supreme Court, to start looking into his conspiracy allegations, said Dave Stewart, the public defender who was recently appointed to Young’s 4th District Court case.
+Young, 49, has been trying fruitlessly to convince officials in government courts, even going so far as to send legal documents to the Supreme Court, to start looking into his conspiracy allegations, said Dave Stewart, the public defender who was recently appointed to Young’s 4th District Court case.

 The case was transferred to Provo from the 3rd District because of a conflict with the judges.